Timing resolution from beam tests on thin LGADs down to 16.6 ps: The EXFLU LGAD Design

 {\cellcolor{thick45colour!60}\textbf{45}} {\cellcolor{thick30colour!60}\textbf{30}} {\cellcolor{thick20chblcolour!60}\textbf{20}} {\cellcolor{thick20colour!60}\textbf{20}} {\cellcolor{thick35colour!60}\textbf{35}} {\cellcolor{thick25colour!60}\textbf{25}}

 At least one non-irradiated sensor of each thickness was tested at the Test Beam Facility.
-A single CHBL and CBL device was tested in the case of the 20~\micron sensor.
-EXFLU1 30~\micron sensors irradiated to the fluences of 0.4~$\times$~10$^{15}$, 0.8~$\times$~10$^{15}$, 1.5~$\times$~10$^{15}$, and 2.5~$\times$~10$^{15}$~\mevneut have been tested on beam.
-All measurements on the irradiated sensors were performed after annealing at 60$^{\circ}$C for 80 minutes~\cite{Kramberger:2020ixm}.
+A single CHBL and CBL device were tested in the case of the 20~\micron-thick sensor.
+A subset of EXFLU1 30~\micron-thick sensors irradiated to fluences of 0.4~$\times$~10$^{15}$, 0.8~$\times$~10$^{15}$, 1.5~$\times$~10$^{15}$, and 2.5~$\times$~10$^{15}$~\mevneut were also tested.
+All measurements of the irradiated sensors were performed after annealing at 60$^{\circ}$C for 80 minutes~\cite{Kramberger:2020ixm}.

 The EXFLU1 sensors are well established as having the best acceptor-removal mitigation performance of any thin LGAD produced by FBK to date~\cite{ValentinaSola:Frontiers,ALTAMURA2026170799}.
 The irradiated sensors used for this study have demonstrated that the gain performance observed in the non-irradiated sensors can be reproduced up to a fluence of 2.5~$\times$~10$^{15}$~\mevneut when operated at a sufficiently high bias~\cite{WHITE2024169798}.